bencebeky/metadata/draft-beky-httpbis-metadata.md

   : A METADATA frame without the END_METADATA flag set _MUST_ be followed by a another METADATA frame on the same stream.
-However, METADATA frames _MAY_ be interleaved with non-METADATA frames or METADATA frames on different streams.
+However, METADATA frames _MAY_ be interleaved with non-METADATA frames on the same stream, or frames of any type on different streams.

 METADATA frames are allowed on any stream.
 METADATA frames on stream 0 carry information pertaining to the whole connection.
 METADATA frames on any other